apache/arrow/docs/source/format/Columnar.rst

 In the file format, there is no requirement that dictionary keys should be defined in a ``DictionaryBatch`` before they are used in a ``RecordBatch``, as long as the keys are defined somewhere in the file.
-Further more, it is invalid to have more then one non-delta dictionary batch per dictionary ID.
+Further more, it is invalid to have more then one **non-delta** dictionary batch per dictionary ID.
 Delta dictionaries are applied in the order they appear in the file footer.

-.. note:: Implementations should check to ensure the dictionary constraints are satisfied.
-In future revisions of the specification this requirement might be relaxed.

 Dictionary Messages
 -------------------